Campus Life 101 is a series from GW Today offering tips on the basics of navigating life at college.

 Feeling restless or “keyed up”

-Luckily, there are ways to escape the cycle and manage stress in a healthy way.
+Luckily, there are universal ways to manage our reactions to stressors and to channel stress in a healthy way.

 Coping with stress